 Fall semester, next offered in fall 2022.
 Course directors: Rachel Litman Flynn (email@example.com) and Neil Ganem (firstname.lastname@example.org)

 This course will cover topics in human tumor biology including: Tumor Progression, Invasion, and Metastasis; Viruses, Immunodeficiency, and Cancer; Chemical Carcinogenesis; Signal Transduction; Anti-Oncogenes and Familial Cancer Syndromes; Apoptosis and Cancer; Cell Cycle Control; DNA Repair; Principles of Cancer Therapy; Immunotherapy of Cancer; Anti-Angiogenesis Therapy; and Modern Molecular Diagnostic Techniques.

-GMS MM 707 Organ System Diseases
+GMS MM 707 Organ System Diseases (2 credits)

-GMS MM 730 Biological Core Technologies (2 credits)
+GMS MM 730 Biological Core Technologies (3 credits)

-Course directors: Katya Ravid and Louis Gerstenfeld (firstname.lastname@example.org)
+Fall semester.
+Course director: Louis Gerstenfeld (firstname.lastname@example.org)